Jecielrb/CurrencyConverter/README.md

 # SimpleCurrencyConverter

-This is my Assignment for Mobile Web-Based Application Development
+This is my assignment for Mobile Web-Based Application Development

 I am on the process of adding more features to this project just to practice my web-developing skills